 PricewaterhouseCoopers Limited ("PwC Gibraltar") is a limited liability company governed by Gibraltar law and is owned by PwC Holdings Limited.
-Up to 30 June 2022, the firm was ultimately owned by a group of three members, who are referred to as partners.
-As from 1 July 2022, the firm is now ultimately owned by a group of six members, who are partners, all of whom are professionals active within the practice.
+The firm is ultimately owned by a group of six members, who are partners, all of whom are professionals active within the practice.